Vanco/SequencePlugin/README.md

         <dd>Add Sequence Diagram... menu under the Tools menu and Editor popup menu group with Diagram.</dd>
         <dd>fixbug: method name with generic type.</dd>
 </dl>

+## Acknowledgement

+#### Name history
++ **SequencePlugin** Maintained by Kentaur(Kesh Sibilev, ksibilve@yahoo.com) until 2011
++ **SequencePluginReload** Maintained by Vanhg(Evan Fan, fanhuagang@gmail.com) 2011 - 2015
++ **SequenceDiagram** Maintained by Vanco(Evan Fan, fanhuagang@gmail.com) since 2016

+#### Why change name?
+Since 2011, I found a solution of NPE of original **SequencePlugin**, so I write email to Kentaur with my solution, He said he was not coding any more.
+Instead, he send me the code.
+I fix the NPE issue and publish to plugin repository with new name **SequencePluginReload**.

+But in 2015, the IntelliJ change the login system, and I lost my account, cannot continue publish new version to the repository.

+In 2016, I change the Name again to **SequenceDiagram** and host the source code on [github](https://github.com/Vanco/SequencePlugin).
+Now it open source.

+Thanks Kentaur for the great work on the original source.